 Maruyama Park through the seasons

-It is very pretty in the Spring, first with plum blossoms then with cherry blossoms.
-There is an early blooming cherry blossom area since around 2014.
-The park has several different varieties of sakura.
-It is a popular place to do “Hanami” (Flower viewing picnic).
+It is very pretty in the Spring, with all the different cherry blossoms.
+The first to bloom are the kawazuzakura which bloom around the end of February.
+Furthermore, there is a whole area of an early blooming cherry blossom (since around 2014), by the main playground.
+That particular variety bloom around early March.
+The park has several other varieties of sakura.
+It is a very popular place to do “Hanami”, flower viewing picnic, with (or without) children.

 In summer the wading streams, fireflies and beetles draw families from afar.
 You can see the fireflies in July.
 There is normally a viewing event, but it may not be able to go ahead in 2021.
 Furthermore, the iris and hydrangea have become quite famous and attract photographers, Instagrammers and cosplayers.
 They normally have an iris festival from the end of May to around mid June, but due to the pandemic it was cancelled in both 2020 and 2021.

 In Autumn the photographers come back again to capture the leaves vibrant colors.
-You can collect acorns in early winter.
+The best time for the leaves is generally November.
+In early winter, you can collect acorns.
 On a rainy day you can enjoy free access to the nature education hall.

 - ☆Toilets in 5 different locations, of which 4 are multipurpose toilets with changing mat